pepkit/peppy/docs/docs/autodoc_build/peppy_oradoc.md

 **Raises:**

-- `PipelinesException`: [' if (prioritized) search in attempt to', ' if (prioritized) search in attempt to', 'confirm or set pipelines directory failed']
+- `PipelinesException`:  if (prioritized) search in attempt toconfirm or set pipelines directory failed